Upcycling: give your clothes a second life

 The French supermarket brand has launched into upcycling.
 These pants cost 85 euros.

 To upcycle, a brand can also recover old fabrics, or even scraps .
 This is the bet of Saudade de Paris .
-All the fabrics used come from specialized suppliers, holding rolls collected from fashion houses.
+All the fabrics used come from specialized suppliers, holding rolls recovered from fashion houses.

-When the fashion giants sniff out the vein...
+When fashion giants smell the goldmine...

 Fast fashion and upcycling: the emergence of a paradox

-The ASOS e-shop has created the “ Reclaimed Vintage ” range of upcycled clothing.
+The ASOS e-shop has created the range of upcycled clothing " Reclaimed Vintage ".

-In 2015, the luxury group Kering announced a partnership with the company Worn Again .
+In 2015, the luxury group Kering announced a partnership with Worn Again .
 The start-up, specializing in research and development, has developed a recycling technology capable of separating and extracting polyester and cotton cellulose from old or used clothing.
-The materials are thus used to make new textiles and clothing.
-In short, almost perfect upcycling, except that we are still waiting to see the concrete application in our wardrobes...
+The materials are then used to make new textiles and clothing.
+In short, almost perfect upcycling, except that we are still waiting to see the concrete application in our wardrobes…

 To our Parisian friends, the “ Episode ” boutique offers a line of reworked clothing: it's the "Reworked" range.
 Further down the same street, " Kiliwatch " offers the same concept with its "Culture Vintage" range.
 However, you will have to part with at least 60 euros for interesting pieces...